Shubham18091998/VaccineAvailabilityNotifier/README.md

 How to run this script to get notification for Covid Vaccine availability:-

-Step-1:Clone the github repository on your local system using the following command which you can type in GitBash. git clone https://github.com/Shubham18091998/VaccineAvailabilityNotifier.git
+Step-1:Clone the github repository on your local system using the following command in GitBash.

+git clone https://github.com/Shubham18091998/VaccineAvailabilityNotifier.git

 Step-2:Install below dependencies using command prompt